danwing/metadata/draft-rw-flow-metadata.md

 the application can avoid sending that packet is application-specific.

 ~~~~~
-; Indicates a preference to keep a packet when set to true.
+; When true, indicates a preference to keep a packet
-; When set to false, the packet may be discarded under exceptional events
+; When false, indicates packet may be discarded reactive policy
 prefer-keep = bool
 ~~~~~
 {: #cddl-prefer-keep title="CDDL Encoding of Prefer-Keep"}